mookman288/crisis.js/README.md

 Please refer to the `settings.js` file in the `src` directory for a complete list of settings that can be passed in.

+####Languages

+Crisis is designed to support multiple languages.
+A language template file can be found in the `src/langs` directory.
+If you plan to contribute a new language to Crisis, please follow the existing design.
+You will need to modify the `gulpfile.js`.
+Please see the contribution section below.

 ###Regular Expressions

 Combinations of sets are designed to use regular expressions to appropriately trigger help.
 For instance, if someone writes `I